cosmo145/openyardage-web/README.md

-This is a fork of the excelent openyardage project.
+This is a fork of the excelent openyardage projec by @npilk

 # New features
 - SVG images